Why you need an editor

 The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications, by Amy Einsohn

-Erika Steeves is a copyeditor and proofreader who loves working with creative entrepreneurs and writers to help them move towards their writing and publishing goals.
+Erika Steeves is a copyeditor and proofreader who loves working with creative entrepreneurs and independent/self-publishing writers to help them move towards their writing and publishing goals.
 She is a member of Editors Canada.

 Visit her website at www.erikasteeves.com and follow her on Facebook and Twitter.